Skip to content

 ceremony.#subscribedWildcard — used internally to intercept completed events

-world.state.snapshotpublishedCeremony state update via CeremonyStateExtension
+ceremony.state.snapshotpublishedCeremony state update via CeremonyStateExtension (NOT world.state.#; see issue #424)

 {